 Sonic differences

-The genuine Celestion greenback 20 watt G12M and 25 watt G12H speakers made between mid 1965 and mid 1967, with the white coil formers, are the best sounding greenbacks Celestion have ever made in my opinion.
+The speakers with the white coil formers are the best sounding greenbacks Celestion have ever made in my opinion.
 They sound clearer, have better note definition, feel more responsive, and have that ‘woody’ tone in spades.

 If you are a ‘plug straight in’ kind of guy, then you will probably love the white former period greenbacks too.
 Just be careful with them.
 The key to getting the best tone from them is to give them plenty of power.
 It can be a fine line between ‘optimum tone’ and blowing the speaker!